railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

     process.
 For example, cutting planks of timber will produce other planks but these bits of timber are too small (or the offcuts may have value for the company if they can be used elsewhere).

-If the module :mod:`mrp_subproduct` has been installed, you get a new tab Sub products in the Bill of Material that lets you set secondary products resulting from the manufacturing of the finished product.
+If the module :mod:`mrp_byproduct` has been installed, you get a new tab By products in the Bill of Material that lets you set secondary products resulting from the manufacturing of the finished product.

 .. figure:: images/mrp_bom_subproduct.png